FrezzeLog/frezze-gimme-pizza-challenge/README.md

 We wish you a great journey and we hope you enjoy this project like we do, cause we lo__<3__ pizza!
 LOL

 ***
 ## What kind of features should this project contain? ##

 1. Create configurable Order registration
-	* Auto-generated order number
+	* Auto-generated Order number
 	* Whole pizza or Half'n'Half
 	* Thin-Crust or Thick-Crust pizza dough
 	* Extra sauce
-	* Pizza flavors (consider half dozen of options)
+	* Pizza flavors (consider six options of your preference)
-	* Item removal ("no onion", "no garlic", etc)
-	* Special request / Client observation (send me a message when you arrive, exchange black olive for green ones, etc)
+	* Observation ("Send message to client prior to delivery", "Exchange black olives for green ones", etc)
+2. Create basic client registration
+	* Full name
+	* ID (CPF)
+	* Contacts (email, phones)
+	* Client address
 	* Delivery address
-2. Create basic clientele registration (Full Name, Contacts, Address, ID)
-3. Allow delivery address to be customizable (different from the registered client address)
+3. Allow delivery to be customizable
 	* Scheduled Order (Mon~Sat, from 6PM to 12AM with a 2H window)
+	* Delivery address can be different from the registered client address
 4. Import pizza Order from a XML or a JSON file (feel free to define the message format)
 5. Create Order workflow (suggested statuses: OPEN, CONTACT CLIENT, PREPARING, OUT FOR DELIVERY, CANCELED, DONE)
 	* Allow Order configuration by the system owner in OPEN and CONTACT CLIENT statuses
-6. Provide list and bucket views (by status) of Orders (consider pagination)
+6. Provide list and bucket (by status) views of Orders (consider pagination)
-7. Provide Order details view (must be separated by client data, pizza data and delivery data categories)
+7. Provide Order details view (must be separated in client data, pizza data and delivery data sections)
-	* Allow an extra observation field for system owner
-8. Provide "Orders of the day" view
-9. Enable Orders advanced properties search
+8. Enable Orders filtering by Order number and by ID (CPF)
-10. Enable batch status change to Orders
+9. Enable batch changes to Orders status
-11. Export Orders to a file (preferably to a sheet)
+10. Export Orders to a file (preferably to a sheet)

 Now, if you have **ninja skills** and you are like this guy: